reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 };
 ```

-The first five details are specific to PostgreSQL driver.
-We have also defined an optional parameter to configure connection `pool` for Sequelize.
+The first five details are specific to the PostgreSQL driver.
+We have also defined an optional parameter to configure the connection `pool` for Sequelize.

 ## Defining the Data Model